 Home shoppers are also protected when they apply multiple times within a short window; those multiple inquiries will register as a single hard inquiry.

 Even better, new scoring models don’t count mortgage preapproval inquiries as a factor when evaluating your credit.
-As Experian, one of the three main reporting bureaus puts it:Verify your mortgage eligibility (Jan 18th, 2022)
+As Experian, one of the three main reporting bureaus puts it:Verify my mortgage eligibility (Jan 31st, 2023)

 “…As long as those inquiries occurred within a certain period of time, usually 14-30 days, most credit scoring models will count them as one.
 The newest scoring systems from FICO and VantageScore will omit the inquiries for mortgage applications.
 This means you can shop around for the best rates and terms for your loan without being penalized.”